Omycron83/Notes/ML/Transformers.md

 Then, this positional encoding is fed into an **encoder layer** that maps a sequence to an abstract continuous representation which is supposed to hold the learned information of the entire sequence.
 This contains a multi-headed attention mechanism as well as a regular [[Neural Network]].
 There are residual connections between each of the submodules followed by a layer normalization.
 Here, in the multi-headed attention submodule, self-attention is used, where the model learns to associate between the positional encodings.
 This is done by feeding them into three

-# Encoding Mechanisms:
+# Input Embedding:
-Encoding mechanisms
+Input embedding refers to the

 # Attention Mechanisms:
 Attention mechanisms are a family of mechanism in transformer models that learn to make predictions by selectively attending to a given set of data.
 The amount of attention is usually quantified by a certain, learned weight and then formed by a weighted average.